-Shower drains can easily be clogged with hair and other debris, but fortunately they are among the easiest fixtures to clear using a drain snake.
+Shower drains can easily be clogged with hair and other debris, but fortunately, they are among the easiest fixtures to clear using a drain snake.
 While a normal bathtub drain is 1 1/2 inches in diameter, a shower drain is often 2 inches in diameter, making it easier to insert a small drain snake directly into the drain opening and down through the trap, where most clogs are found.
 Sink and bathtub drains, on the other hand, often require that you disassemble the drain trap in order to snake out the clog.
 With the right tool and instructions, a clogged shower drain can be cleared in no time.